Looking for some fantastic Basecamp alternatives?

 - Powerful and heavily updated iOS and Android apps with every feature found in the desktop app

-- Gantt charts
+- Intuitive Gantt charts

 - Intuitive, powerful interface

-- Their activity feed is a one stop solution to see all notifications
+- Their activity feed is a one-stop solution to see all notifications

 - Attachments can be added to any task and referenced later in the team file storage

-- Real-time collaboration for every task
+- Real-time chat and collaboration features for every task

 - Public and private workspaces

-- Built-in team chat AND video conferencing
+- Built-in team chat and video conferencing

 - Powerful mobile apps let you manage your projects on the go